k0kubun/dwarftree/README.md

 # Dwarftree

-A wrapper of `objdump --dwarf=info` to visualize a structure of inlined subroutines
+A wrapper of `objdump --dwarf=info` to visualize an object's structure and show code size

 ## Installation